 Use this realtor fee calculator to estimate how much you’ll pay in real estate commission when you sell your home.

-Simply enter your estimated home sale price along with the percentage you’ll pay to each agent.
-Remember, sellers are responsible for covering both the listing agent and buyer’s agent fees.
+Simply enter your estimated home sales price along with the percentage you’ll pay to each agent.
+Remember, sellers are responsible for covering both the selling agent’s and buying agent’s fees.

 Who pays realtor fees?

-The home seller pays realtor fees for both their listing agent and the buyer’s agent out of their final proceeds.
+The home seller pays realtor fees for both their listing agent and the buyer’s agent.
+These costs come out of their final proceeds.

-Though buyers pay closing costs when purchasing a home (including things like escrow fees and mortgage points), these do not include real estate agent commissions.
+Though buyers pay closing costs (like escrow fees and mortgage points) when purchasing a home, these costs don’t include real estate agent commissions.

 Why does the seller pay the buyer’s agent?

-You can consider the buyer’s agent commission as a marketing expense when selling a home.
-It’s sort of a bounty โ the seller offers a financial reward to the realtor who brings them a qualified buyer with a solid offer.
+When you’re selling a home, you can consider the buyer’s agent commission as a marketing expense.
+This commission is a financial reward for the realtor who brings you a qualified buyer.

-Since the buyer pays for the house and realtor fees are deducted from the seller’s proceeds, the buyer does pay realtor fees in an indirect way.
+Since the buyer pays for the house and realtor fees are deducted from the seller’s proceeds, the buyer does pay realtor fees indirectly.
 Technically, realtor fees and other closing costs are just baked into the seller’s asking price.

 When and how do you pay realtor fees?